Dance: Ballet (DB)

 Credits: 1-3

-A performance course for the most advanced ballet dancers: women on pointe, men as accomplished partners.
-Dancers experience the rehearsal and coaching process as they prepare an excerpt from the classical repertoire or participate in the creation of an original contemporary ballet.
-Guest artists frequent this class.
+A performance course for ballet dancers.
+Students experience the rehearsal and coaching process as they prepare an excerpt from ballet repertoire or participate in the creation of an original contemporary ballet.
+Students develop interpretive, collaborative, artistic, and professional skills as they work toward performing.

 Note(s): Not for liberal arts credit.
 May be repeated for credit.
-Fulfills Arts requirement; fulfills Artistic Inquiry requirement.
+Fulfills Artistic Inquiry requirement.